Heaven is pleasure, and nothing but

 And now a word from our sponsor:

-One of the diarists of The Salt Island Diaries dreams of Heaven.
+One of the diarists of The Salt Island Diaries (Clara) dreams of Heaven.
 At the same time, she observes that 19th century New England is anything but a heaven.
 Yet she sees a parallel between the women she observes in Heaven and the women in her home.
-There is a question of coherency.
-One has coherent goals and one is an artifact of the 19th century.
+One place has coherent goals and one place is an construct of the 19th century.